pnwairfire/bluesky-web/README.md

 # BlueSky Web

-The blueskyweb package contains a tornado web service, wrapping [bluesky][https://github.com/pnwairfire/bluesky], that can be started by simply running ```bsp-web```.
+The blueskyweb package contains a FastAPI web service, wrapping [bluesky][https://github.com/pnwairfire/bluesky], that can be started by simply running ```bsp-web```.